MrGhost-Aymen/GenBank-TBL-Validator/README.md

   - **Grouped Bars** — one bar per codon, grouped by amino acid
   - **Per-AA (stacked)** — one stacked bar per amino acid group; each coloured segment = one codon's RSCU value; total RSCU sum labeled on top; codon-box legend below — matches the layout used in published organelle-genome RSCU figures.
 Colours follow the 3rd-codon-position convention (U = blue, C = orange, A = green, G = purple).
   - **Heatmap** — colour grid of RSCU values by amino acid and codon
+  - **Genetic-code-aware families** — which codons are treated as synonymous with which is derived from the genome's own declared genetic code (via `genetic_codes.json`), not a fixed standard-code assumption.
+This matters for genomes using a non-standard code (e.g. an animal mitochondrial code), where degeneracy genuinely differs (some amino acids gain or lose codons relative to the standard table).
   - **Configurable RSCU threshold** — input field with one-click presets for 1.0 (no bias) and 1.6 (Sharp & Li 1987 high-preference cutoff used in most plastid publications).
 The threshold line updates live across all chart views; codons above the threshold are highlighted.

 Results can be exported as a TSV file or copied as a formatted plain-text summary.

+---

+## Circular Genome Map

+The **Map** tab renders an OGDraw-style circular genome map as SVG, exportable as standalone SVG or PNG.

+- **Ring layout** (center → edge): structural region ring (LSC/SSC/IRA/IRB, plastid-only) → generic gene ring → rRNA ring → tRNA ring → CDS− ring → CDS+ ring → GC content ring
+- **Colour modes** — toggle between **Strand/Type** (by feature type and strand) and **Function** (OGDraw-style functional categories: photosystem I/II, cytochrome b6f, ATP synthase, NADH dehydrogenase, ribosomal proteins, etc.), with separate category schemes for plastid vs. mitochondrial genomes
+- **Transcription-direction arrows** — a curved arrow sits directly against the CDS+ ring (outside it) showing the + strand reads clockwise, and another sits directly against the CDS− ring (adjacent, on its inner side) showing the − strand reads counterclockwise; explained in the legend, colour-coded to match
+- **Structural region ring** — shows declared LSC/SSC/IRA/IRB regions when the `.tbl` contains explicit `repeat_region` features with `rpt_type=inverted` and an "inverted repeat" note; plastid genomes only.
+Renders independently of the GC ring (the two used to be mutually exclusive; they now share the map without conflict)
+- **GC content ring** — outward deviation = higher local GC%
+- **Issue markers** — critical/warning triangles placed at the genomic position of the underlying issue
+- **Legend** — full colour key plus a plain-language explanation of the direction arrows, included in both the on-screen view and exported files

 ---